peterarmstrong/mule-transport-amqp/GUIDE.md

 There are many ways to use the AMQP connector and endpoints.
 The following examples will demonstrate the common use cases.

+### Connection fallback

+It is possible to define a list of host:port or host (implying default port) to try to connect to in case the main one fails to connect.

+    <amqp:connector name="amqpConnectorWithFallback"
+                    host="rabbit1"
+                    port="9876"
+                    fallbackAddresses="rabbit1:9875,rabbit2:5672,rabbit3"
+                    virtualHost="mule-test"
+                    username="my-user"
+                    password="my-pwd" />

 ### Listen to messages with exchange re-declaration and queue creation

 This is a typical AMQP pattern where consumers redeclare the exchanges they intend to bind queues to.